Abused Husband Obtains Green Card Under VAWA

 When Alfonso and Laura’s son was born, Federico, the situation improved a little but later it got worse.
 The abuse was not just verbal and emotional now, but it was also physical.
 Alfonso was attached to the idea of providing a good home for his son, that he tolerated the abuse.
 They even underwent family therapy but Laura’s behavior did not change at all.
 One day, in the middle of a fight, Laura was so violent that she even hurt Federico.
 This made Alfonso react and he reported the incident to the police.
 After that, there were many more incidents and in one of them, Alfonso was arrested because Laura accused him of domestic violence.

 This is when Alfonso contacted our office to find an attorney who could represent him in court and defend him against the domestic violence charges.
-Our Lawyer Desmond P. FitzGerald successfully defended the criminal charges that were filed without any basis.
+Our criminal / immigration lawyer, Desmond P. FitzGerald successfully defended the criminal charges that were filed without any basis.
 After listening to everything that happened between Alfonso and Laura, Attorney FitzGerald determined that Alfonso was eligible to apply for US legal permanent resident trough VAWA.

 After the visit of a social worker who informed Alfonso and Laura that if the situation continued, they might lose the custody of Federico, Alfonso decided to leave the house trying to avoid more incidents.
 But Laura didn’t stop and she kept harassing and manipulating him by not letting him visit his son.
 Alfonso had to call the police several times to make Laura leave the house and he even tried to obtain a restriction order but it was denied.
 Attorney FitzGerald gave Alfonso instructions about how to collect evidence of the mistreatment and the importance of keep continuing to go to therapy.